Logo

-Are there rules for decorating the church during the holidays?
+Are there rules for church holiday decorating?

-ShareThis There are surprisingly few official rules about decorating churches, much to the chagrin of those who have been crowded out by Christmas poinsettias or engulfed by Easter lilies.
-At times, admittedly, the altar looks like it's been attacked by a rioting mob of florists.
+There are surprisingly few official rules about decorating churches, much to the chagrin of those who have been crowded out by Christmas poinsettias or engulfed by Easter lilies.
+At times, admittedly, the altar looks like it’s been attacked by a rioting mob of florists.

 Much of what we do is based on tradition and preference.
 There are, however, two church documents that offer guidance on the subject of church decor.
 The General Instruction of the Roman Missal (GIRM) provides direction on how the Mass should be celebrated.
 It is very specific about aspects of the liturgy that are to be the same everywhere but more general about other areas, leaving it to local bishops to provide guidelines.
 Church decorating is one of those latter areas.